The Montane Yukon Arctic Ultra will follow the Yukon Quest trail, the trail of the world's toughest Sled Dog Race.

 Start time, date and location

-We will start the marathon, 100, 300 and 430 miles at Shipyard's Park in Whitehorse next to the Yukon river.
+We will start at Shipyard's Park in Whitehorse next to the Yukon river.
 A detailed description of the location is given at the race briefing.
 If there is not sufficient snow cover on the sidewalks we will provide transportation for the pulk sleds.
 Timing for this will be announced at the race briefing.

-12:30 - 15:00 First part of the MYAU training course (indoor) - for signed up athletes only, Coast High Country Inn (Room B2)
+12:30 - 15:00 First part of the MYAU training course (indoor) - for signed up athletes only, Coast High Country Inn (Room: tbc.)

 17:00 - 21:00 Second part of the MYAU training course, trails near Whitehorse, meeting point in front of the Coast High Country Inn; again, only for athletes who signed up for the training course

-09:00 - 10:30 Official trail briefing and hand-out of SPOT units for ALL athletes, Gold Rush Inn (Room: Town Hall)
+09:00 - 10:30 Official trail briefing and hand-out of SPOT units for ALL athletes, Coast High Country Inn (Room: tbc.)

 11:30 - 14:00 Gear check for all participants who did not participate in the training or survival course, Coast High Country Inn (Room: Library)